Meet the Team

 Yes it is easy to buy a house in Spain, but be sensible.

-At Olive Grove Estates, we are happy to work with the Solicitor of your choice and will assist them in every way we can.
+At Olive Grove Estates, we are happy to work with the Solicitor of your choice or recommend one we we have worked with in the past.
+We will assist your solicitor in every way we can.

 Your Solicitor will do the majority of the work regarding the purchase of your property.